shivarach/purchase-rewards/README.md

 # purchase-rewards

-Spring boot application to calculate rewards for customer purchases.
+Containerized spring boot application to calculate rewards for customer purchases.
 It uses in memory h2 database

 ## Requirements